CADS-WSSU/WSSU-AI-Ethics-Modules/AI in Business Ethics/Case Study 2/README.md

 *	Introduce students to the ethical issues of using AI in hiring and promotion decisions
 *	Have students test for the own subtle biases

-## Key Philosophical Questions
-* To what extent can we mitigate the problems of subtle bias in training materials?
-* Is it sufficient to simply include more diversity when it comes to the training materials themselves or is it necessary to check for subtle biases in order to correct for them?
-* What are the ethical issues that using AI can amplify in the hiring process if a concerted effort is not made to address them?
-* Should AI be used in the hiring and promotion process?
-* If AI is used, how can we address the Montreal Declaration’s Respect for Autonomy, Principle of Diversity Inclusion, Principle of Democratic Participation, and Principle of Equity while upholding Virtue Ethics?

 ## Tags
 * Respect for Autonomy
 * Principle of Diversity Inclusion
 * Principle of Democratic Participation
 * Principle of Equity
 * Virtue Ethics*

 ## Assigned Readings
 * [How is AI is being used in the hiring process? | World Economic Forum (weforum.org)](https://www.weforum.org/agenda/2022/12/ai-hiring-tackle-algorithms-employment-job/)